 Don’t you just love a good recycled craft project?

-10 Homemade Garden Ornaments for Kids to Make:
+10+ Homemade Garden Ornaments for Kids to Make:

 These ornaments allow children to strengthen their fine-motor skills, and boy-oh-boy, they look SO beautiful.
-The hooligans made these ornaments for Mother’s Day, and I also hung 5 of them from a rafter on my deck last summer.
-They looked so lovely!
+The hooligans made them for Mother’s Day, and I also hung 5 of them from a rafter on my own deck last summer.

 Turn a bunch of old, scratched CDs and DVDs into garden art!
 Our CD Wind Spinners look great hanging from a tree branch in the yard, and you should see the way they spin in the wind!